 Climate change is the most important issue of the 21st century.
-Since JackpotCity is an online casino, this article will look at how an online casino compares to a land-based casino in terms of greenhouse gas emissions.
-We’ll try to answer the question: is it more eco-friendly to play online casino games?
+JackpotCity being an online casino, this article examines how an online casino compares to a land-based casino in terms of greenhouse gas emissions.
+We will try to answer the question: Is it more environmentally friendly to play online casino games?

 Climate change and crazy weather

-In 2020, it seems we may have already seen the first negative effects of climate change, with super storms, devastating floods and drought.
-The crazy weather patterns we’ve been experiencing in New Zealand and overseas are probably caused by human activities.
-Wellingtonians may joke that global warming has done wonders for the city’s climate, but deep down we know it’s not a good thing.
-So, what can we do about it?
+By 2020, we seem to have already seen the first negative effects of climate change, with superstorms, devastating floods and droughts.
+The crazy weather patterns we are seeing in New Zealand and overseas are probably caused by human activity.
+Wellington residents may joke that global warming has worked wonders for the city's climate, but deep down we know it's not a good thing, so what can we do about it?

-Since it’s very difficult to find accurate scientific information on greenhouse gas emissions specifically focused on land-based and online casinos, please bear in mind that this is not a scientific opinion, just our own thoughts on the subject.
-For more detailed information and scientific data about climate change in NZ, we recommend reading the information on the MFE website.
+Since it is very difficult to find accurate scientific information on greenhouse gas emissions that is specifically focused on land-based and online casinos, please note that this is not scientific opinion, but only our own thoughts on the subject.
+For more detailed information and scientific data on climate change in New Zealand, we recommend reading the information on the MFE website.

-So many of our daily activities are damaging to the environment.
-For example, we produce greenhouse gas emissions from burning petrol or diesel when we drive, burning gas to heat our homes or using coal and oil.
-The carbon footprint of each person is different depending on where they live and all their personal habits and choices.
-As New Zealanders we are lucky to have many sources of renewable energy – over 60% from hydroelectric and geothermal sources – but that doesn’t allow us to be complacent.
+For example, we produce greenhouse gas emissions by burning petrol or diesel while driving, burning gas to heat our homes, or using coal and oil.
+Each person's carbon footprint varies depending on where they live and on their personal habits and choices.
+As New Zealanders, we are fortunate to have many renewable energy sources - over 60% from hydropower and geothermal - but this does not allow us to be complacent.

 Sectors that produce the most greenhouse gases

-How to reduce emissions from agriculture and transportation?
+How can we reduce emissions from agriculture and transport?

-To reduce greenhouse gas emissions from agriculture, the government and farmers will need to do the most work.
-But as a consumer, we can avoid eating red meat.
-Eating red meat uses substantially more water and produces more greenhouse gases than eating chicken, fruit, vegetables and cereals.
-Thirty percent of the world’s land is used for raising livestock and this is a leading cause of deforestation, which in turn increases global warming.
-Then there’s all that methane and water pollution… If you visit a land-based casino, choose a vegetarian or chicken dish and check that food and beverages are sourced locally.
+In order to reduce greenhouse gas emissions from agriculture, the government and farmers must do most of the work, but as consumers we can avoid eating red meat.
+Eating red meat consumes significantly more water and produces more greenhouse gases than eating chicken, fruit, vegetables and cereals.
+Thirty percent of the world's land is used for livestock farming, and this is one of the main causes of deforestation, which in turn is exacerbating global warming.
+And then there is methane and water pollution...
+If you are visiting an agricultural casino, choose a vegetarian or chicken dish and make sure that food and drinks are sourced locally.

-Transport is the second biggest cause of greenhouse gas emissions in New Zealand.
-If you play online casino games you don’t need any form of transport to do so, but if you visit a land-based casino you need to travel there, often by car or plane.
-If you have to drive, an electric car is a good choice in NZ because of our abundant supply of hydroelectric and geothermal energy (clean energy).
-The bad news is that if you’re serious about reducing your carbon footprint, flying to Vegas is off the cards.
-Although, right now that’s probably not an option anyway!
+Transport is the second biggest cause of greenhouse gas emissions in New Zealand. casino games do not require any means of transport when playing online, but if you are visiting a casino country you must travel there, often by car or plane.
+If you are driving, an electric car is a good choice in New Zealand because we have an abundance of hydroelectric and geothermal energy (clean energy).
+The bad news is that if you're serious about reducing your carbon footprint, flying to Vegas is off the cards.
+Although, at the moment that's probably not an option anyway!

 Energy-hungry services in land-based casinos

-Unfortunately, many of the services that make a casino holiday so fun are terrible for the environment.
-Bright lights, flashing machines, fountains, air con and heating systems, sound systems, surveillance systems and kitchens to serve the many restaurants and bars – these things all consume a large amount of electricity.
-Some land-based casinos employ huge teams of staff and many of these employees will drive to work.
-Many casino guests will arrive by car or plane too, some on long-haul flights.
-Then, there’s the transport of food and beverages and other casino supplies, etc. If the casino has a hotel, then they will wash thousands of sheets, pillowcases and towels each day.
-All of these things consume electricity.
+Unfortunately, many of the services that make a casino vacation so pleasant are terrible for the environment.
+Bright lights, flashing machines, fountains, air conditioning and heating systems, sound systems, surveillance systems and kitchens for the many restaurants and bars - all these things consume a large amount of electricity.
+Some ashore casinos employ huge teams of employees and many of these employees drive to work.
+Many guests will also arrive by car or plane, some on long-haul flights.
+Then there is the transportation of food and beverages and other casino supplies, etc. If the casino has a hotel, they wash thousands of sheets, pillowcases and towels every day.
+All these things consume electricity.

-MGM resorts (owner of the Bellagio Las Vegas) has started a comprehensive environmental responsibility programme for its resorts in America.
-This includes the greening of buildings, for example the installation of a new underwater LED system in the legendary Bellagio fountain.
-This step has reduced the fountain’s energy consumption by 75%.
-In NZ, the Sky Tower, home of the SkyCity casino has also replaced the tower’s lighting with an LED system.
-These are all steps in the right direction, but this type of casino remains very energy-hungry overall.
+MGM Resorts, owner of the Bellagio Las Vegas, has launched a comprehensive program of environmental responsibility for its resorts in America, including the greening of buildings, such as the installation of a new underwater LED system in the legendary Bellagio Fountain.
+This step has reduced the energy consumption of the fountain by 75%.
+In New Zealand, the Sky Tower, home of the SkyCity casino, has also replaced the lighting of the tower with an LED system.
+All these are steps in the right direction, but overall, this type of casino remains very energy-hungry.

-In an online casino, the most energy is used to power its IT infrastructure, principally the server hall and climate control systems.
-If the online casino’s staff work in an office space, then you can add transportation emissions produced by staff driving to work and all the energy requirements of a small office.
-Nonetheless, it would be impossible for an online casino to come close to consuming as much electricity as a land-based casino.
+An online casino consumes most of the electricity to supply its IT infrastructure, mainly for the server hall and air conditioning systems.
+If the online staff casino works in an office space, the transport emissions of the staff on the way to work and the total energy requirement of a small office can be added.
+Nevertheless, it would be impossible for an online casino to consume anywhere near as much electricity as a land-based casino.

-The most energy-efficient form for a casino is an online casino run by a handful of people working from home.
-This ideal casino would have servers and cooling systems powered by renewable energy.
+The most energy-efficient form of a casino is an online casino operated by a handful of people who work from home.

-Running an online casino requires the use of datacentres, which consume large quantities of electricity, albeit small in comparison to a large resort.
-While datacentre electricity use remains approximately 1% of energy consumption worldwide, it’s still worth keeping in mind.
-Depending on where a casino’s datacentre is located, it could be powered by fossil fuels.
-In Australia for example, most of their electricity is produced by coal.
+The operation of an online network casino requires the use of data centres that consume large amounts of electricity, albeit small compared to a large resort.
+Although the power consumption in the data centre still accounts for about 1% of the world's energy consumption, it is worth remembering.
+Depending on where the data centre of a casino is located, it could be powered by fossil fuels.
+In Australia, for example, most of the electricity is generated from coal.

-If you’re interested in ways to reduce your own digital energy consumption, we recommend reading the article by George Kamiya on iea.org.
-The article focuses on digital media streaming services but has some interesting tips for everyone.
-In terms of things like Netflix streaming services, consumers can lower their energy use “by streaming at lower resolutions, using smaller devices and screens, and connecting through Wi-Fi instead of mobile networks.
-Replacing devices less often can also help”.
-These are simple, easy-to-implement steps for reducing our carbon footprint further when we play online casino in New Zealand.
-So, taking all these things into account, we think that playing online casino games is the eco-friendly choice.
+If you are interested in ways to reduce your own digital energy consumption, we recommend reading George Kamiya's article on iea.org.
+The article focuses on streaming services for digital media, but contains some interesting tips for everyone.
+With streaming services like Netflix, consumers can reduce their energy consumption "by streaming at lower resolutions, using smaller devices and screens, and connecting via Wi-Fi rather than mobile networks.
+Sharing devices less often can also help."
+These are simple, easy-to-implement steps to further reduce our carbon footprint when we play online in New Zealand.
+Taking all these things into account, we think that online games casino are the environmentally friendly choice.